 The average person’s microbiome comprises trillions of bacteria.
 While the exact makeup of this microbiome is unique from person to person, the common denominator is diversity.
-Healthier people are known to have a more diverse range of bacterial strains in their microbiomes, while unhealthier individuals have less diversity and often more bacteria associated with disease.
+Healthier people are known to have a more diverse range of bacterial strains in their microbiomes, while unhealthier individuals have less diversity and often more bacteria associated with various health concerns.

 The exact role of the microbiome still requires further study, but it is believed that the microbiome presents a whole host of potential benefits.
 The most direct of these benefits: metabolism and digestion.
 A healthy gut microbiome assists in the processes of breaking down food, absorbing nutrients, and even synthesizing certain essential vitamins.